Suzuki Across SUV review

 The RAV4 has grown in recent years, which is good news for Across buyers in need of lots of space in their next family car.
 The doors open nice and wide, making getting in and out easy, and there are lots of storage cubbies dotted around in the doors, dashboard and centre console.

 A powered hatchback reveals a boot that offers 490 litres of carrying capacity.
 That figure is 90 litres less than a hybrid RAV4 because of the larger battery, but it's still a respectable size and sensibly shaped.
 It has a flat floor, and space increases to 1,198 litres with the rear seats folded down.

 Reliability & safety

-The Toyota RAV4 came 12th out of the top 75 models in our 2020 Driver Power survey, with a strong score for reliability and build quality.
-Owners also told us life with the RAV4 was painless, with only 11.5% experiencing a fault in the first year.
+The Toyota RAV4 came 11th out of the top 75 models in our 2021 Driver Power survey, with a strong score for reliability and build quality.
+Owners also told us life with the RAV4 was painless, with only 9.7% experiencing a fault in the first year.
 Of these issues, one in five were electrical.
-That all bodes well for the Across.
-Meanwhile, Suzuki came a middling 17th out of 30 manufacturers, some way behind Toyota in sixth spot.
+That all bodes well for the Across - although only Toyota customers have access to the brand’s up-to-10-years ‘Relax’ warranty.
+Meanwhile, Suzuki came a middling 14th out of 30 manufacturers, some way behind Toyota in fifth spot.

 A host of safety features should mean the Across can achieve the same five-star Euro NCAP safety rating as the RAV4.
 Highlights include autonomous emergency braking, radar and camera-based adaptive cruise control and lane keeping assist.
 The E-Four four-wheel drive system also features a Trail Mode that applies the brakes to individual wheels if they lose grip, helping the Across maintain momentum and grip on slippery or loose surfaces.